Wopple/limber-timber/README.md

 - ✅ CLI
 - ✅ Publish to PyPI
+- ➡️ Templating
+    - To make it easy to swap out repeated values by making a change in one place
-- ➡️ Github Actions
+- ➡️ JSON Schema
+    - To validate and auto complete migration files in IDEs
-  - ✅ Unit Tests
+- ➡️ Unit Tests
-  - ➡️ Release
 - ✅ In-memory Database
 - ✅ In-memory Metadata
 - ➡️ Big Query Database